Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection

-\textbf{Step 4: Combine all parts to conclude the proof.} By Steps 1-3, we have shown that the joint moment is dominated by $\psi_1$ and that terms $\phi_2$ and $\psi_2$ are negligible.
+By Steps 1-3, we have shown that the joint moment is dominated by $\psi_1$ and that terms $\phi_2$ and $\psi_2$ are negligible.
 Plugging the matching upper bound of $H_u$ and lower bound of $h_u$ back to~\eqref{eq:psi_1} gives the final asymptotic form.
 We have thus established Theorem~\ref{thm:moment}. \end{proof}